-The University of California’s academic health centers provided $4.1 billion in community benefits in fiscal year 2020-2021.
+The University of California’s academic health centers provided $5.3 billion in community benefits and uncompensated care in fiscal year 2022-2023.

-Net community benefits expenses in FY 2020-2021 reached 10.2 percent of systemwide operating expenses for University of California Health hospitals, excluding Medicare items.
+Net community benefits expenses in FY 2020-2021 reached nearly 10 percent of total operating expenses across UC's health system.

 World-Class Care Regardless of Ability to Pay

 UC hospitals see thousands of inpatient admissions and millions of outpatient visits each year.
-Roughly 70 percent of UCH patients have Medicare, Medi-Cal or do not have health insurance.
+Roughly 72 percent of inpatients at UC academic health centers are people covered by Medi-Cal or Medicare.

 As such, UC academic health centers care for some of the communities and patients in most need, providing access to world-class care regardless of a person's ability to pay.